West Virginia Attorney General John "JB" McCuskey | 2026 SHOT Show TV Interview

 Frequently Asked Questions

-West Virginia seeks to attract firearms manufacturers by offering a pro-Second Amendment workforce and providing legal certainty against 'lawfare.'
-This approach aims to draw businesses away from states perceived as less favorable to the industry, such as Connecticut and Massachusetts.
+West Virginia is attracting firearms manufacturers by offering a pro-Second Amendment workforce and legal certainty against 'lawfare.'
+This strategy aims to draw businesses away from states with more restrictive firearm laws, like Connecticut and Massachusetts.

-A coalition of 26 Attorneys General, led by West Virginia's AG, filed an amicus brief with the Supreme Court (SCOTUS).
-They urged SCOTUS to review Washington D.C.'s ban on modern sporting rifles and high-capacity magazines, arguing that Second Amendment violations have nationwide implications.
+A coalition of 26 Attorneys General, led by West Virginia AG John McCuskey, has filed an amicus brief.
+They are asking the Supreme Court to review Washington D.C.'s ban on modern sporting rifles and high-capacity magazines, arguing that Second Amendment violations anywhere impact citizens everywhere.

-At SHOT Show, Attorney General McCuskey expressed interest in the growth of virtual firearms training and the integration of high-tech solutions within the industry.
-He believes these advancements are key to engaging a younger generation of Second Amendment supporters.
+West Virginia AG John McCuskey sees significant potential in virtual firearms training and high-tech integration within the industry.
+He believes these advancements are vital for engaging and empowering a younger generation of Second Amendment supporters.

 Related News